Tomshiii/ahk/Support Files/Release Assets/Getting Started_readme.md

 **Symlink:**

 Will create a symlink between ``A_MyDocuments \AutoHotkey\`` & the ``..\lib\`` folder in these scripts.
-This symlink is essential for correct opperation but only needs to be created once (or if the user moves the repo to a new directory)
+This symlink is essential for correct opperation but only needs to be created once (or if the user moves the repo to a new directory. *This means that if you download a **new** release and don't put it in the same file directory, the symlink will need to be regenerated.*)

-**note: selecting this option will ask for a script to be launched elevated, this is necessary as cmd needs to be elevated to create symlinks.
+**note: selecting this option will ask for elevation, this is necessary as cmd needs to be elevated to create symlinks.
 This option should also not be selected if the current directory is not the final destination for this repo*
 ___

 **Hotkey Replacer:**